 - Legitimate interests pursued by Saxo Bank;

 2.2.1 If the collection, registration and further processing of personal data on clients, suppliers, other business relations and employees are based on such a person’s consent to the processing of personal data for one or more specific purposes, Saxo Bank shall be able to demonstrate that the data subject has consented to processing of such personal data.

 2.2.2 Consent shall be: freely given, specific, informed and unambiguous.

 The data subject must actively consent to the processing of personal data by a statement or by a clear affirmative action.

 2.2.3 A request for consent shall be presented in a manner, which is clearly distinguishable from other matters, in an intelligible and easily accessible form, using clear and plain language.

 2.2.4 To process special categories of personal data (sensitive personal data) the consent shall also be explicit.

-2.4.1 Saxo Bank has to comply with various legal obligations and requirements, which have basis in Union or Member State law.
-Such legal obligation, to which Saxo Bank is subject, may be sufficient as a legitimate basis for processing of personal data.
+2.4.1 Saxo Bank must comply with various legal obligations and requirements, which are based on Union or Member State law.
+Such legal obligations, to which Saxo Bank is subject, may be sufficient as a legitimate basis for the processing of personal data.

 2.4.2 Such legal obligations include obligations to collect, register and/or make available certain types of information relating to employees, clients, etc. Such legal requirements will then form the legal basis for us to process the personal data, however, it is important to note whether the provisions allowing or requiring Saxo Bank to process certain personal data also set out requirements in relation to storage, disclosure and deletion.